alces-software/anvil/README.md

 made.
 This means the `public` directory should be statically served without any futher configurations.

 However there is no reason why the packages need to be hosted on this machine, the packages can be hosted anywhere as long as the `ANVIL_BASE_URL` was set correctly when the import occurred.
 NOTE: Changes to the base url after the fact will be ignored

 ```
-rails server -p 80
+bin/rails server -p 80 -b 0.0.0.0
 ```